-OPPO introduced the pop-up selfie camera in its flagship Find X smartphone last year to get rid of the notched display while retaining the maximum screen space and within a few months, it has made the technology available in its mid-range devices.
-On the looks and hardware front, OPPO F11 Pro has managed to move our heart but will it be able to live upto our very high expectations?
+OPPO introduced the pop-up selfie camera in its flagship Find X smartphone last year to get rid of the notched display while retaining the maximum screen space.
+Within a few months, it has made the technology available in its mid-range devices.
+On the looks and hardware front, OPPO F11 Pro has managed to move our heart, but will it be able to live up to our very high expectations?
 Let’s dive into our detailed review to find out.

-If you look at the last two devices in the F series, OPPO F7 and F9, you will notice that the company has been working on improving the overall design of its smartphones and with OPPO F11 Pro, it has perfected its craft resulting in a truly stunning device.
-Design of OPPO F11 Pro is enough to make you fall in love with the phone.
+If you look at the last two devices in the F series, OPPO F7 and F9, you will notice that the company has been working on improving the overall design of its smartphones.
+With OPPO F11 Pro, it has perfected its craft resulting in a truly stunning device.
+The design of Oppo F11 Pro is enough to make you fall in love with the phone.

 Although it has a plastic body, it looks and feels like it is made of glass.
 The curved edges make it quite easy to maintain a firm grip on the large smartphone.

-What makes the phone look irresistible is the gradient color at the back featuring three colors merging seamlessly into another.
-The smartphone is available in two color option, Aurora Green and Thunder Black.
-Our review unit is the latter one which fades from blue at the bottom to black in the middle and purplish red at the top.
+What makes the phone look irresistible is the gradient color at the back, featuring three colors merging seamlessly into another.
+The smartphone is available in two color options, Aurora Green and Thunder Black.
+Our review unit is the latter one, which fades from blue at the bottom to black in the middle and purplish red at the top.

-At the back of OPPO F11 Pro, we can also see a dual camera setup and a fingerprint sensor placed just below it.
-For someone like me, who are used to of holding a smaller smartphone, it will take a few tries to get the hang of the sensor’s placement as initially, I kept on putting my index finger on the camera lens.
+At the back of OPPO F11 Pro, we can also see a dual-camera setup and a fingerprint sensor placed just below it.
+For someone like me, who is used to holding a smaller smartphone, it will take a few tries to get the hang of the sensor’s placement as initially; I kept on putting my index finger on the camera lens.
 If you are a veteran in large smartphone displays, it is highly unlikely for you to face this issue.

-We also get a headphone jack and a single speaker on the bottom of the device which worked perfectly for us.
-The audio quality is great and we did not experience any distortion or shrillness while using the phone’s speaker to play music or movies.
+We also get a headphone jack and a single speaker on the bottom of the device, which worked perfectly for us.
+The audio quality is excellent, and we did not experience any distortion or shrillness while using the phone’s speaker to play music or movies.

 At the top of the phone, you can see the place which houses the pop-up selfie camera.
 Once you have switched to selfie mode in the camera app or has activated the face recognition feature, it will appear in just a few seconds.

-The smartphone’s display offers a great viewing experience and it was quite refreshing to play our favorite games on such a big display without compromising on the colors.
-The colors are well-balanced with good brightness.
-It offers great viewability indoors but the same cannot be said when you are outdoors and due to its reflective screen, it is difficult to even read emails or a text message even when the brightness is at the maximum level.
+The smartphone’s display offers a great viewing experience, and it was quite refreshing to play our favorite games on such a big display without compromising on the colors.
+The colors are well-balanced with excellent brightness.
+It offers excellent viewability indoors, but the same cannot be said when you are outdoors, and due to its reflective screen, it is difficult even to read emails or a text message also when the brightness is at the maximum level.

 Just like the Realme 3, Oppo F11 Pro also comes with Color OS 6 based on Android Pie.
-For years, we have been skeptical of the skins provided by the Chinese companies with the exception of Huawei’s EMUI but this time we can finally see OPPO’s own face and qualities in the Color OS 6.
-Not only it is better optimized on the OPPO F11 Pro but also comes with a lot of customizable features to make the phone truly yours.
+For years, we have been skeptical of the skins provided by the Chinese companies except for Huawei’s EMUI, but this time, we can finally see OPPO’s face and qualities in the Color OS 6.
+Not only it is better optimized on the OPPO F11 Pro, but it also comes with a lot of customizable features to make the phone truly yours.

 You can also touch the three lines at the top right of the notifications panel to customize which toggles you want to appear quick actions.
 The slider for brightness is also very fun to play with and easy to use due to its size.

-Smart Assistant is another amazing feature that can help you transform your phone to your needs.
-Once set up, you’ll just need to swipe from left to right to see all your needed widgets like calendar, to-do’s, weather, quick function, search bar, etc. in one place which was very useful for someone like me who is always working on the go.
+Smart Assistant is another fantastic feature that can help you transform your phone to your needs.
+Once set up, you’ll need to swipe from left to right to see all your needed widgets like calendar, to-do’s, weather, quick function, search bar, etc. in one place, which was very useful for someone like me who is always working on the go.

-Like many other mid-range smartphones, you also get to use gesture navigation system with a variety of gesture options to choose from or you can stick with the old-school navigation keys.
-Both settings are quite easy to use and you won’t face any miss while using gesture navigation.
+Like many other mid-range smartphones, you also get to use gesture navigation systems with a variety of gesture options to choose from, or you can stick with the old-school navigation keys.
+Both settings are quite easy to use, and you won’t face any miss while using gesture navigation.

-You can also use different screen off gestures to activate different phone features.
-This option, to be honest, is a mixture of many hits and misses but you’ll eventually get around to figuring out how to effectively use it.
+You can also use different screen-off gestures to activate various phone features.
+This option, to be honest, is a mixture of many hits and misses, but you’ll eventually get around to figuring out how to effectively use it.

 There is also a Kids Space setting for users who have to hand over their phones to their little ones.
 The phone can limit the time and the apps allowed to access to stop the child from tweaking the settings and avoid phone addiction.
 You also get a dedicated Game Space to manage games on your phone and boost the phone’s while you are immersed in the world of gaming.

-Oppo F11 Pro is a powerhouse packed with Mediatek Helio P70 chipset coupled with 6GB RAM, 128GB of internal storage and Mali-G72 MP3 GPU.
-For Rs.
-54,999 (the launch price of the smartphone), the user gets very strong hardware under the hood which blew us away in our detailed testing.
+Oppo F11 Pro is a powerhouse packed with Mediatek Helio P70 chipset coupled with 6GB RAM, 128GB of internal storage, and Mali-G72 MP3 GPU.
+For PKR 54,999 (the launch price of the smartphone), the user gets powerful hardware under the hood, which blew us away in our detailed testing.
 Here are the benchmark scores of the Oppo F11 Pro.

 Navigating through the phone’s UI is also smooth.
 The touch sensitivity is better optimized in the device.
-You might not be able to tell this normally but while scrolling through your Instagram feed, you can clearly feel this detail.
+You might not be able to tell this usually, but while scrolling through your Instagram feed, you can feel this detail.

-The graphics of OPPO F11 Pro were simply amazing and the fact that a mid-range phone can produce such flagship-like result further adds to the power of the smartphone.
-The device earns a high score on 3D Mark benchmark.
+The graphics of OPPO F11 Pro were terrific, and the fact that a mid-range phone can produce such flagship-like results further adds to the power of the smartphone.
+The device earns a high score on the 3D Mark benchmark.

-During our tests, it took the smartphone 1 hour and 34 minutes to charge from 0 to 100%, which is a bit slow if you consider the fast pace lives of the users.
-Huawei in its new mid-range phone P30 Lite has provided USB Type C charging port and its about time that the rest of the Chinese phones follow suit.
+During our tests, it took the smartphone 1 hour and 34 minutes to charge from 0 to 100%, which is a bit slow if you consider the fast-paced lives of the users.
+Huawei, in its new mid-range phone P30 Lite has provided a USB Type C charging port, and its about time that the rest of the Chinese phones follow suit.

-The smartphone sucks up the battery in moderate use which can be attributed to its fast performance.
-Despite the massive battery capacity, it consumed 13% charge in one hour with light usage which included just browsing the social media, a little bit of calling, texting and snapping a picture or two.
+The smartphone sucks up the battery in moderate use, which can be attributed to its fast performance.
+Despite the massive battery capacity, it consumed a 13% charge in one hour with light usage, which included just browsing the social media, a little bit of calling, texting, and snapping a picture or two.

 Oppo F11 Pro proudly runs with the big guns like the Honor V20 in terms of camera pixel count.
-Backed by AI, it has a 48MP main shooter plus a 5MP depth sensor.
+Backed by AI, it has a 48MP primary shooter plus a 5MP depth sensor.